Translate comes from the Latin verb transfero which means to

 There are surely translators who are more inclined to agree with one stance over another.
 In the words of García Yebra: “The golden rule for any translation is saying everything said in the source text, not saying anything not said in it, and saying it as properly and naturally as possible in the target language.”
 That said, I don’t believe translators are born.
 But neither do I believe translation is something that can simply be learned through training, as theory and practice have to go hand in hand.

-Here are the Top 10 Qualities and Skills that translators should have:
+Top 10 Qualities and Skills that translators should have

 1. Excellent command of their native language and the target language (in all aspects).